webzille/colorutility/README.md

 ## Color Space / Wheel

 At the moment every websafe color model uses the traditional painter's color wheel where the primary colors are red, yellow and blue (RYB), including HSL.
-Only HSV, LAB and CylindricalLAB uses their own angle manipulating methods and their own color space besides the the RYB color wheel.
+Only HSV, LAB and CylindricalLAB uses their own angle manipulating methods and their own color space.

 ## Usage